cosock/cosock-book/src/06-internals.md

 we return the values from our call to that method.

-The last thing we do in this case before heading back to the top of the loop is to assert our kind and the result of `cosock.socket.select` match, meaning we don't have a `kind` of `recvr` and anything populated in the `sendr` variable and vice versa.
+The last thing we do in this case before heading back to the top of the loop is to assert our kind and the result of `cosock.socket.select` match, meaning we have a `kind` of `"sendr"`, the `sendr` variable is populated, and the `recvr` variable is unpopulated;
+or vice versa.

 ----

-If the first return argument to our method call was not `nil` then we can exit early tranforming the return value with `output` if that is populated.
+If the first return argument to our method call was not `nil` then we can exit early transforming the return value with `output` if that is populated.

 The only other function provided by `cosock.socket.internals` is